typedb/typedb/docs/pages/docs/08-java-library/core-api.md

 Pattern rule2then = var().rel("ancestor", "p").rel("descendant", "d").isa("Ancestor");
 ```

-If we have a specific `GraknTx tx` already defined, we can use the Graql pattern parser:
+If we have a specific `Grakn.Transaction tx` already defined, we can use the Graql pattern parser:

 ```java-test-ignore
 rule1when = and(tx.graql().parser().parsePatterns("(parent: $p, child: $c) isa Parent;"));